 The ACLU of West Virginia is at an incredibly important cross-roads.
-The election of Donald Trump and the political environment in West Virginia present significant threats to civil liberties that cannot be taken lightly.
+The political environment in West Virginia can sometimes present significant threats to civil liberties that cannot be taken lightly.
 However, the intense attack on civil liberties has caused a wave of support for our cause and a dramatic rise in civic engagement.
 The challenges facing civil liberties in West Virginia are undeniably acute.
 However, the opportunities to build a movement for a more just and free country are equally acute.

 The American Civil Liberties Union of West Virginia (ACLU-WV) is a non-partisan, non-profit membership organization whose mission is to fulfill the promise of the Bill of Rights for all West Virginians and expand the reach of its guarantees to new areas.
 These rights include: